DIRECTLab/carla-energy-consumption/docs/steering_wheel_manual.md

 # How to drive
 * Turn the steering wheel to turn the car
-* Press the gas medal to accelerate the car
+* Press the gas pedal to accelerate the car
-* Press the brake medal to decelerate
+* Press the brake pedal to decelerate
-* Press the gear shifter forward to switch to and from drive and reverse
+* Pull the left gear shifter towards you to toggle between drive and reverse